jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 To put that in perspective, we share more DNA with our monkey relatives than our pet cats share with tigers; and any cat owner will tell you the physiological, sensory, and predatory, similarities between the small and large felines.
 The point to remember is that any investigation of human nature must root itself into our being part of the animal kingdom.

 We need to start here because our genes were selected like anyone else's.
-Living under the stars and up against the whims of nature, our DNA passed the entire gauntlet of trials—from cold and heat to hunger, aging, and limited resources—and was specifically selected to play in the Game of Life
+Living under the stars and up against the whims of nature, our DNA passed the entire gauntlet of trials—from cold and heat to hunger, aging, and limited resources—and was specifically selected to play in the Game of Life.

 Modern humans still have all the perseverance, edge, grit, and other abilities and limitations from our ancestral ancestors.
 This manifests in many ways.

 Some are physiological.
 Such as our offspring have prolonged vulnerability after birth.
 To provide extended care their parents typically mate for life.
 Relatively high infant mortality, estimated as high as 40% for Stone Age peoples, means humans don't have mating seasons.
 Instead couples must be ready to procreate year round to more quickly replace any lost members.

 Something else humans kept from our animal kingdom heritage, is that we do not naturally get along.
 While human genes had much in common, we still formed tribes to protect our specific bits of clay.
 Early humans lived in communities from a dozen up to 200 members.
-Persistent tribal warfare meant about 30-40% of ancient humans died at the hands of another.
+Persistent natural selection pressure meant the ever present chance of thirst, hunger, disease and tribal warfare that at times could mean 30-40% of ancient humans died at the hands of another.
 Such was the drive to be picked by the coach.

 We did of course evolve away from our hominid ancestors and begin to play the game with technological tools, and that required drastic changes to our biology.
 All of these evolutions were tested by the same high standards of the coach's natural selection.